fedir/ghstat/README.md

 ## Java frameworks rating

-* The project made by most notable author is `playframework`
 * The most popular project is `playframework`
 * The newest project is `bootique`
 * The project with the most active community is `ratpack`
+* The project made by most notable top contributors is `playframework`
 * The project with best errors resolving rate is `jooby`
 * The project with more commits is `framework`
-* The best project (taking in account placements in all competitions) is `framework`
+* The best project (taking in account placements in all competitions) is `ratpack`

 [Detailed Java frameworks statistics](https://github.com/fedir/ghstat/blob/master/stats/java_frameworks.csv)

 ## Haskell frameworks rating

-* The project made by most notable author is `yesod`
 * The most popular project is `yesod`
 * The newest project is `magicbane`
 * The project with the most active community is `fn`
+* The project made by most notable top contributors is `yesod`
 * The project with best errors resolving rate is `snap-core`
 * The project with more commits is `yesod`
 * The best project (taking in account placements in all competitions) is `yesod`